bio-miga/MiGA-Docker/exploring-results/exploring-results.md

 └── miga.project.json
 ```

-The sub-directories under data and beginning with 01 thorugh 10 correspond to MiGA's sequential steps in processing data beginning with raw paired fastq files loaded into 01.raw\_reads.
+The sub-directories under data and beginning with 01 through 10 correspond to MiGA's sequential steps in processing data beginning with raw paired fastq files loaded into 01.raw\_reads.
 Not all steps need to be done.
 In most of the tutorials, we submitted assembled genomes in fasta format; they were loaded into 05.assembly and processing began there.
 In the genome assembly exercise, we began by loading already trimmed and quality filtered data into 04.trimmed.
 The genome projects ended with step 09.distances.
 Step 10.clades was performed only for the clade project.
 Each of these sub-directories beginning with 01 through 10 contain results for the associated data processing step.

-Some of the results are in text format \(sometimes compressed\), *e.g.* tables, sequence files, gff files, nwk files.
+Some of the results are in text format \(sometimes compressed\), *e.g.*, tables, sequence files, gff files, nwk files.
 Others are in pdf format or Rdata format.
 The information in each file is explained in the [MiGA workflow section](https://manual.microbial-genomes.org/part5/workflow) of the MiGA manual.
 If you are using MiGA on a cluster, you can download the files individually using FileZilla or a similar program.

 ### A Taxonomy Summary Script